LAST REVIEWED Oct 29 2020 9 MIN READ

 An early withdrawal from an IRA, or a withdrawal before you reach the age of 59 1/2, will receive a 10% penalty.
 However, some exceptions do apply.
 Also, employees that make withdrawals from a SIMPLE IRA within the first two years will receive a 25% penalty.

 RMDs are required for traditional, SIMPLE, and SEP IRAs.
-You must begin making required minimum distributions on April 1 of the year following when you turned 70 1/2.
+You must begin making Required Minimum Distributions on April 1 of the year following when you turned 72.
 Each RMD is 4% of the total balance of that year.
-Failure to do so results in a penalty 50% the amount of the missed RMD, or 2% of the account value.
+Failure to do so results in a penalty 50% of the amount of the missed RMD, or 2% of the account value.

 However, the IRA withdrawal rules allow for withdrawals or distributions when an individual has a heavy and immediate financial need as defined by the IRS.